 Create new alert policies and alert conditions based on your Kubernetes data, or extend the predefined alert conditions.

 Navigate all your Kubernetes events.
 The Kubernetes events integration, which is installed separately, watches for events happening in your Kubernetes clusters and sends those events to New Relic.
 Events data is then visualized in the cluster explorer.
-To set it up, check the Kubernetes events box in step 3 of our install wizard, or follow the instructions.
+To set it up, check the Kubernetes events box in step 3 of our install wizard, or follow these instructions.

 These features are in addition to the data New Relic already reports for containerized processes running on instrumented hosts.

 Our Kubernetes plugin for log monitoring can collect all your cluster's logs and send them to our platform, so that you can set up new alerts and charts.
-To set it up, check the Log data box in step 3 of our install wizard.
+To set it up, check the Gather Log Data box in step 3 of our install wizard.
 For detailed information, see our log forwarding documentation for Kubernetes.